Board Meeting Highlights - April 17, 2019

 - 29.5 percent increase in the reported use of conducted energy weapons from 2017 to 2018.

 The YRP Training and Education Bureau monitors information provided by the internal review committee in order to adapt practical skills training where required.
 This is often conducted through firearms skills, defensive tactics and scenario-based training exercises that emphasize de-escalation and communication.
-For a full copy of the Use of Force report, please visit the Board’s website.
+2018 Use of Force Report

 2018 Crime Statistics

 The overall crime rate in York Region increased by 7.9 percent in 2018.
 The property crime rate increased by 6.6 percent, and the violent crime rate increased by 14.2 percent.
 Robbery violations decreased by 2.2 percent, and the rate of sexual violations increased by 7.2 percent in 2018 with 40 more reported cases than in the previous year.
 Decreases include hate crime occurrences which went down by 10.2 percent from the previous year.
 Although the overall crime rate has been increasing in the last few years, York Region still remains one of the safest communities in Canada.
-For a full copy of the report including crime rates by municipality, please visit the Board’s website.
+For a full copy of the report including crime rates by municipality, please view the 2018 Crime Statistical report.